starSend review printPrint

 Continue to Gullfoss (known as "Golden Falls"), Iceland's stunning two-stage waterfall.
 You may enjoy fantastic views of the waterfall from various angles thanks to the easily accessible walkways.

-Overnight stay in the Hella area (breakfast, dinner)
+Dinner and overnight stay in the Hella area.

 Day 3 : Hvollsvollur – Vik – Dyrholaey – Kirkjubaejarklaustur (118 mi)